valtercfrancisco/fleetoperator/README.md

 1. Navigate to [repo](https://github.com/valter321/fleetoperator)

 2. Before cloning repo make sure you have Git Large File Storage installed.
 This will allow you to download the large cvs file with the gps data.
-You can install it following the these instructions: `https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage`
+You can install it following these instructions: `https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage`

 3. Clone repo locally using: `https://github.com/valter321/fleetoperator.git`,
 alternatively download the zip from my github page (Code -> Download ZIP) and unzip to folder.